Divya10Sodha/LendingClubCaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-- This project was inspired by the Upgrad Team and IIIT Bangalore and helped me to learn a lot about the Exploratory Data Analysis.
-- I would be greatful to the IIIT Bangalore as well as the Upgrad Team for providing opportunity to work on such real-time project.

 ## Contact
 Created by [@Divya10Sodha] - feel free to contact me!